pep

 APUSH DBQ Example #3: Kaplan Test Prep.
 Kaplan only provides one APUSH DBQ sample, but does go through the essay point by point, explaining how the author develops a well-supported argument.
 Another good view into the inner workings of a quality writing example.

-18. PDF AP United States History SCORING GUIDELINES
+19. AP United States History Exam Questions

-19. AP U.S. History Document Based Question Example
+20. AP U.S. History Document Based Question Example

 Focus on formulating a strong thesis, and check your plan against the DBQ requirements.
 See the sample plan that a high-scoring writer might make.
 Scoring requirements are written in bold for reference; note that the writer includes all seven documents and plans to use three documents to meet the requirement for sourcing.